How to solve mental health – technical paper

 Few Western countries truly harness power of the people within their communities.

-Evidence-based approaches including: Asset-Based Community Development (ABCD) approaches, participative democracy, universal basic income, restorative justice, drug regulation and public mental health approaches, not only empower citizens and communities but they also provide impressive returns on investment.
+These approaches across a nation will not only empower citizens and communities but they also provide impressive returns on investment.

-No single ecosystem has attempted to join the dots in the way, scale or time-scale that the Thrive Foundation intends.
+No single ecosystem has attempted to join the dots in the way, scale or time-scale that the Thrive Foundation is doing.